What is medicare tax and how it works?

 Ready to streamline your global tax compliance and keep your business moving forward?
 Explore how Oyster’s compliance solutions can benefit your organization.

-Can you opt out of Medicare tax?
+Can you opt out of Medicare tax, or are there any real exemptions?

 About Oyster